rederyk/MacroPad_esp32/INSTRUCTIONS.md

 The MacroPad supports gesture recognition.
 To train a gesture, use the `TRAIN_GESTURE` action.
 To execute a gesture, use the `EXECUTE_GESTURE` action.

-### Gesture Training and Execution
+## Gesture Training and Execution

-The MacroPad features an intuitive gesture recognition system that allows you to train and execute custom gestures with ease.
-Here’s how you can set it up:
+The ESP32 MacroPad supports custom gesture recognition.
+Follow these steps to train and execute your gestures:

-1. **Assigning a Gesture Combo:**
-While any key combination can be used for gesture commands, we recommend using the **BUTTON**  on its own for both training and execution.
-Consistency is key—use the same combo for training and executing gestures, but change it whenever you want to register a new gesture.
+### 1. Initial Cleanup

+- **Remove Pre-Registered Gestures:**
+The device comes preloaded with three test gestures.
+Before training your own, use the Web UI to delete these test gestures to avoid conflicts.

-2. **Training a Gesture:**
+### 2. Training a New Gesture

-  - **Setup:**  In the **Combinations**  page, assign the `TRAIN_GESTURE` action to the **BUTTON** .
+- **Set the Training Button:**
+It is best to dedicate the **BUTTON**  for both training and executing gestures.
+Update your `config.json` accordingly (e.g., `"BUTTON": ["TRAIN_GESTURE"]`).

+- **Training Process:**
-  - **Recording:**  Press and hold the **BUTTON** , then perform the desired movement.
-When you release the button, you have a 5-second window to select a numeric key on the keypad.
-During this short period, the keypad functions solely as a numeric input device.
+  1. **Training an ID:**  Press and hold the BUTTON and Execute the desired movement while holding the button.

+  2. **Assign a Gesture ID:**  Once you release the button, you have a 5-second window during which the keypad serves as a numeric input.
+Press a number (e.g., `1` assigns the gesture as `G_ID:0`).
+Repeat the movement 3–7 times assigning same id to ensure reliable recognition.
-  - **Assigning an ID:**  For example, if you press **1** , the gesture is registered as **G_ID:0**  (the keypad input minus one).

-  - **Repeat:**  To train multiple gestures, repeat the process 3 to 7 times for each distinct movement you want to register.
-Each gesture will be associated with a unique ID (e.g., **G_ID:1** , **G_ID:2** , etc.) that you can later use in the Combinations page.

-3. **Executing a Gesture:**
+  3.
-  - Once your gestures are trained, you can switch the action assigned to the **BUTTON**  from `TRAIN_GESTURE` to `EXECUTE_GESTURE` in the Combinations page.

-  - To test a gesture, press and hold the **BUTTON**  and perform the movement.
-The system will compare the input against all trained gestures using the KNN algorithm and display the matching scores on the webserver’s systemAction page.

-  - This page shows the gesture executed, the score for each registered gesture, and highlights the closest match—the gesture that will be triggered.
+  4. Repeat this for any ID you want record

+### 3. Converting Gestures to Binary
+Before moving on to gesture execution, press the **Convert JSON to Binary**  button on the Web UI.
+This action reads your updated `gesture.json` file and converts it into a binary file that the device uses for real-time gesture matching.

+### 4.Backup or Sharing Gestures Across Devices

-4. **Using the Web Interface:**
+- **Using the Gesture Features Page:**
-The webserver provides a systemAction page that logs keypad activity and guides you through the gesture training process.
-Use it to verify that the gestures are correctly recognized without sending actual Bluetooth signals until you’re ready to finalize your configuration.

-By following these steps, you can efficiently train and execute gestures, ensuring that each unique movement is properly captured and mapped to the desired action.
-This flexibility allows you to customize your MacroPad experience to perfectly suit your workflow.
+The Web UI includes a **Manage Gesture Features**  page where you can copy and paste your custom gestures.
+This allows you to easily transfer your gesture configurations to multiple devices.

+- **Reconversion Step:**
+After importing gestures on a new device, remember to convert the JSON configuration to binary again using the UI.

+### 5. Executing Trained Gestures

+- **Switch to Execution Mode:**
+Reconfigure the BUTTON to trigger `EXECUTE_GESTURE` (e.g., `"BUTTON": ["EXECUTE_GESTURE"]`).

+- **Test and Verify:**
+Hold the BUTTON and perform your gesture.
+The log panel on the System Actions page will display the executed gesture along with KNN feature scores, indicating which registered gesture was the closest match.